Visit

 • Report writing

 If you want the training and knowledge to become a police officer and handle the unique challenges of this career, the Aims law enforcement associate degree program can help you.
-In addition to receiving training to prepare for the POST certification exam, you’ll learn skills that are vital to the job, including effective communication, remaining calm under stressful circumstances and teamwork.
+In addition to receiving training to prepare for the POST certification exam, you’ll learn vital job skills, including effective communication, remaining calm under stressful circumstances and teamwork.

 Police Studies Faculty and Staff